n7down/CIPresentation/README.md

 # Continuous Integration Presentation
-A presentation on Artifactory and all of the pieces that go into it.
+A presentation on continous integration using Jenkins and Artifactory.

 ## Prerequisites
 1. [Docker](https://docs.docker.com/engine/installation)